When Is A Good Time For A HVAC Preventive Maintenance Request?

 Clear all debris and leaves out of the base of the condenser.
 If your air conditioning unit has a drain, make sure the drain is completely clear.
 Also, clean the blower’s fan blades while using a vacuum or a rag.
 Be sure to get rid of any excess water inside the unit.
 After everything is cleared and cleaned, reassemble the condenser.

-Remember, performing regular maintenance on your system will ensure your HVAC is in good working condition year-round.
+Remember, performing regular, preventive maintenance on your system will ensure your HVAC is in good working condition year-round.
 We recommend your look to qualified and licensed HVAC technicians – like the ones at Apollo Heating and Air Conditioning – to carry out these important HVAC tune-ups.

 Look to Apollo Heating and Air Conditioning for Expert Maintenance of Your HVAC